 - Reduce speed to low and slowly add flour, oats, salt, baking powder and soda.
 Blend until fully incorporated.

-- Add the ginger, walnuts and maple chips.
+- Add the ginger, walnuts and maple granules.
 Mix until combined.

 - Roll dough into balls and bake for 11-13 minutes.
 You can press a few maple chips and/or pieces of chopped ginger into the top of the cookies before baking — it adds more texture and makes them look prettier.